maelys-mcardle/snowflake/docs/README.md

                   Stores value as integer.
 ```

 **The difference between `IN` and `BTN`:** `IN` stores the input to a BANK after the `ENTER` button is pressed.
 This can contain multiple characters.
 The `BTN` stores the input immediately after a single key is pressed.
 It will return a number corresponding to the key code of the button presed.
-When this instruction is used, only the `RUN/STOP` button will stop execution.

 ### Types